Federal Work-Study Program (FWS)

 To apply for a Direct Student Loan, students must meet basic eligibility criteria and complete the following steps:

-- Complete Direct Student Loan Entrance Counseling: Entrance Loan Counseling session
+- Complete Direct Student Loan Entrance Counseling (New Borrowers): Entrance Loan Counseling session (REQUIRED)

 - Print a Federal Direct Loan Request Form

-- Complete and sign the Direct Loan Request form, and then submit it to Financial Aid at email@example.com
+- Complete and sign the Direct Loan Request form, and then submit it to Financial Aid by uploading it to Financial Aid Portal

 Federal Direct PLUS (Parent Loan for Undergraduate Students)